ancor-dev/yii2-redis/README.md

 ## Description

-This component depend on really powerful [php-redis](https://github.com/phpredis/phpredis) extension.
+This component is wrapper, it based on really powerful [php-redis](https://github.com/phpredis/phpredis) extension.
 Please, install those php-extension before use this.

 Documentation can be found at [here](https://github.com/phpredis/phpredis#table-of-contents)